-School hours are from 8:30 a.m. to 3:35 p.m. each school day with Friday dismissal at 2:05 p.m.
-Kindergarten hours are from 8:30 a.m. to 12:00 p.m. each school day.
+School hours are from 8:00 a.m. to 3:45 p.m.
+Monday through Thursday.
+Kindergarten hours are from 8:00 a.m. to 12:00 p.m.
+Monday through Thursday.
+Fridays are extended education days, and the hours are from 8:00 a.m. to 12:00 p.m. (updated 5/12/2024).

 Students are to arrive no more than fifteen minutes before school begins and are to be picked up upon school dismissal.
-Students are to be in their seats for morning worship at 8:30 a.m.
+Students are to be in their seats for morning worship at 8:00 a.m.
 Please arrange for dental and medical appointments outside of school hours when possible except in cases of emergencies or if the health of the child would otherwise be impaired.
 Promptness in meeting school appointments should be your goal.
 A permanent legal attendance record is kept for each student.
+Updated 7/31/2023.